dwillis/campaign_finance_api_docs/source/index.md

 > Make sure to replace `PROPUBLICA_API_KEY` with your API key.

-To use the Campaign Finance API, you must sign up for an API key.
+To use the Campaign Finance API, you must sign up for an API key by emailing [apihelp@propublica.org](mailto:apihelp@propublica.org).
 Usage is limited to 5000 requests per day (rate limits are subject to change).
 The API key must be included in all API requests to the server, set as a header:

 `X-API-Key: PROPUBLICA_API_KEY`